icatalud/dart-sdk-wiki-2/Building-Dart-SDK-for-ARM-processors.md

 The standalone Dart VM can also target Android.
 For ARM devices:

 ```
-$ ./tools/build.py -m release -a arm --os=android runtime
+$ ./tools/build.py -m release -a arm --os=android create_sdk
 ```

 and ARM64 devices:

 ```
-$ ./tools/build.py -m release -a arm64 --os=android runtime
+$ ./tools/build.py -m release -a arm64 --os=android create_sdk
 ```

-For all of these configurations, SDKs can be built using the create_sdk target as above.
+For all of these configurations, the runtime only can be built using the runtime target as above.

 ## Debian Packages